Stewardship at Holy Trinity Parish

-Talents are the special gifts that are uniquely ours.
-Every member of our faith community has been given talents as gifts from God.
+Talents are the natural skills and charisms that are uniquely ours as gifts from God.
+Every member of our parish has been given talents from God to be used for the good of others.

 We are stewards – not owners – of the treasure and possessions in our care.
-All we have, including our money, are gifts from God who gave us these gifts so that we would care for them and find ways to use them to improve the lives of others.
+All we have, including our money, are gifts from God.
+And we are responsible to use these gifts wisely.